-Excerpt from leafnetworkaz.orgEdible Tree Guide

-CHOOSE Planting Site and Design
+Excerpt from leafnetworkaz.org Edible Tree Guide CHOOSE Planting Site and Design

-Rainwater Tanks
+• Water Supplies - Rainwater Tanks

-Rainwater Tanks
+Harvest Water in Rainwater Tanks

 Having made the most of passive water harvesting, consider collecting rainwater runoff from roofs into tanks to allow you to store rainwater for later use-a strategy sometimes called active water harvesting.
 Follow rainwater harvesting principles for tanks for efficient and safe design.
 Tanks can be placed above ground or underground, and range from 50 gallons to tens of thousands of gallons in capacity.
 Tanks are available in plastic, metal, fiberglass, concrete and other materials.